-- 1) Always buy genuine spares from the authorized Dealer/Distributor. - 2) Always carry out the service of the tractor by your authorized Dealer/Distributor. - For any other information, contact your nearest Authorized Dealer/Distributor.
+- 1) Always buy genuine spares from the authorized Dealer/Distributor. - 2) Always carry out the service of the tractor by your authorized dealer/distributor.

+% For any other information, contact your nearest authorized dealer/distributor.

-HOW TO USE OF JACKS
+8. HOW TO USE OF JACK